Things to Do at the Wizarding World of Harry Potter

 The world could always use a little more magic.

-These incredible attractions immerse guests into the universe of Harry Potter, from the bustling and vibrant streets of Diagon Alley’s shopping district to the quaint village of Hogsmeade just outside Hogwarts School of Witchcraft and Wizardry.
+These incredible attractions plunge guests into the universe of Harry Potter, from the bustling and vibrant streets of Diagon Alley’s shopping district to the quaint village of Hogsmeade just outside Hogwarts School of Witchcraft and Wizardry.

-Everyone from magical newbies to die-hard Potter fans can experience and enjoy Universal’s beautifully detailed and immersive Potter parks.
+Everyone from magical newbies to die-hard Potter fans can experience and enjoy Universal’s beautifully detailed and wildly immersive Potter parks.

 The Wizarding World of Harry Potter: Diagon Alley